Writing a graduate or internship covering letter for Citi: do's and don’ts

 Explain why you’re applying to Citi

 Specify in your covering letter why Citi has attracted you.
 Plenty of banks offer graduate jobs and internships; what makes Citi different?
 Perhaps it’s the bank’s key obligations: to act responsibly, do everything possible to create the best outcomes, and prudently manage risk.
 Doing everything possible to create the best possible outcomes’, for example, implies very high levels of client care; maybe this customer-led culture appeals to you.
 State what you like and why.

 Say why you’ve chosen the business area

 Citi offers a range of full-time, placement and internship opportunities across a number of its business areas.
-These include investment banking, corporate banking, capital markets origination, markets and securities services, treasury and trade solutions (TTS), private bank, risk management, human resources, operations and technology.
+These include corporate and investment banking, capital markets origination, markets and securities services, treasury and trade solutions (TTS), private banking, risk, finance, HR and technology.
 Graduate recruiters want you to clarify in your covering letter why you have decided to apply to the division you’ve chosen.
 Think about the different aspects of the division: the clients and colleagues you’ll work with; the team’s objectives; the day-to-day work you’d do; and training and development opportunities.
 Then pinpoint what appeals to you and why.

 Tell recruiters why you should be hired

 Include your relevant skills and experience, and why you believe you should be considered for the role.
 Focus on the qualities you need to do the job.
 Citi’s investment banking arm, for instance, seeks candidates who have strong communication, planning and organisational skills, as well as intellectual curiosity.

 However, it’s also worth being candid and mentioning what you believe are your main strengths, even if they don’t feature in the job description.
 Citi recruiters have in the past matched applicants with other positions within the business that they didn’t apply for based on their skills set and experience.